tier2tickets/Knowledge-Base/content/automations/tier2assist.rst

 Big Example
 """""""""""""""""""""""""""""""""""""

-Each of these examples should be viewable in the Visual Editor, but if you would rather, you can copy and paste this set of examples and start playing around.
+Each of the previous examples should be viewable in the Visual Editor, but if you would rather, you can copy and paste this set of examples directly into the code editor and start playing around.

 .. code-block:: python

+     categories = ["new hire", "broken computer"]
+     result = ai_categorize(msg, categories)

+    #anything listed under here will only happen before the ticket subbmission process
     if is_before_ticket_submit:
-        #anything listed under here will only happen before the ticket subbmission process

         tier2assist.append({'msg': 'THIS TIER2ASSIST WILL SHOW UP BEFORE THE TICKET IS SUBMITTED', 'action': 'https://www.google.com/search?q=before'})

         #this will show a random article on wikipedia 50% of the time